-QUESTION 3 TOTAL POINT VALUE: 1.5 LEARNING OBJECTIVE(S): A2 SAMPLE ANSWERS Part a: 0.5 point Sample answers include the following: Jse system, but regulator has the right to review / r approval can obtain approval within 30 days.
-True.
-Prior approval must be approved and Use. earlier and must contain more details than File - ss documentation required.
-Both of them need to d use.
-File and Use in general get approval in 90 Part b: 0.5 point Sample answers include the following: • • • n system there is no need for approval for em insurer has to send rate for approval before Given Open Competition does not require yes much faster than prior approval. ire filing there is no wait time to change rates thus Part c: 0.5 point before or after implementing rates.
-Inde e requires insurers to submit filing within set days ependent of regulatory approval time. w and file them within x numbers vs has to wait x EXAMINER'S REPORT Candidates were expected to demonstrate know wledge of different rate regulation systems.
-For each of a, b and c: Candidates were expected to articulate an argument where they demonstrated a basic understanding of the mechanism behind rate approval under the two rate regulation systems in the question.
+OUESTION 3

+TOTAL POINT VALUE: 1.5 LEARNING OBJECTIVE(S): A2

+SAMPLE ANSWERS

+Part a: 0.5 point

+Sample answers include the following:

+Approval is not needed under File and Us intervene the rates.
+Also expedited prior The statement is not accurate.
+True Prior approval must be approved experiment.
+Approval is not needed under File and Use system, but regulator has the right to review / intervene the rates.
+Also expedited prior approval can obtain approval within 30 days.
+The statement is not accurate.

+and Use.

+It is not always true.
+File and Use has less send rate for approval before they could days. documentation required.
+Both of them need to use.
+File and Use in general get approval in 90

+Part b: 0.5 point

+Sample answers include the following:

+No. It is wrong.
+Under open competition system there is no need for approval for premium rate; while prior approval system insurer has to send rate for approval before they could use.

+Given Open Competition does not requir yes much faster than prior approval. e filing there is no wait time to change rates thus

+Part c: 0.5 point

+Sample answers include the following: Inaccurate.
+File and use and use and file before or after implementing rates.
+Inde Accurate, since insurer can use rates now number of days after filing. requires insurers to submit filing within set days pendent of regulatory approval time. v and file them within x numbers vs has to wait x

+EXAMINER'S REPORT

+Candidates were expected to demonstrate know For each of a, b and c: Candidates were expected to articulate an argun rledge of different rate regulation systems. nent where they demonstrated a basic

+the question.